d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 Typically, we do not need to make use of the full predictive covariance matrix $S$, and instead use the diagonal of $S$ for uncertainty about each prediction.
 Often for this reason we write the predictive distribution for a single test point $x_*$, rather than a collection of test points.

 The kernel matrix has parameters $\theta$ that we also wish to estimate, such the amplitude $a$ and lengthscale $\ell$ of the RBF kernel above.
 For these purposes we use the _marginal likelihood_, $p(\textbf{y} | \theta, X)$, which we already derived in working out the marginal distributions to find the joint distribution over $\textbf{y},\textbf{f}_*$.
 As we will see, the marginal likelihood compartmentalizes into model fit and model complexity terms, and automatically encodes a notion of Occam's razor for learning hyperparameters.
 For a full discussion, see MacKay Ch.
 28, and Rasmussen and Williams Ch.
-5 (!
-Add references).
+5.

 ## Equations for Making Predictions and Learning Kernel Hyperparameters in GP Regression